Markov staircases: Pin-ellipsoids in the complex projective plane

+\begin{proof} Since \(\ct\) consists of a section and two rulings of the regulation on \(\til{X}\), including all broken rulings, the restriction of the regulation to \(\til{X}\setminus \ct\) exhibits this complement as a disc bundle over the annulus.

-\begin{proof} For \(w=4\), we take \(\ct=C_1\cup\cdots \cup C_m\cup F\) where \(F\) is a smooth ruling.
-For \(w=7\), we take \(\ct=C_1\cup\cdots\cup C_m\cup E\).
-For \(w=10\), we take \(\ct=C_1\cup\cdots\cup C_m\cup E_1\cup E_2\).
-Since the dual graph of \(C_1\cup\cdots\cup C_m\) is determined by the choice of pavilion, and since the positions in the dual graph where the curves \(F\), \(E\), \(E_1\) and \(E_2\) attach are determined by \(p\) and \(q\), the dual graph and self-intersections of the whole configuration are determined.
-The symplectic areas of the curves \(C_1,\ldots,C_m\) are determined by the choice of pavilion.
-Writing \(E\), \(E_1\) and \(E_2\) in the form given by Equation \eqref{eq:splitting}, we can find the coefficients by computing their intersection numbers with the curves \(C_i\) and with the smooth ruling; then their symplectic areas can be computed using the fact that \(\int_{\eE}\til{\omega}=1/p^2\) and the knowledge of the symplectic areas of the \(C_i\) coming from the pavilion.
-The symplectic neighbourhood theorem then gives the existence of a standard neighbourhood \(\nu\) of the configuration modelled on a plumbing of symplectic disc bundles.
+The tree comprises the linear chain \(C_1\cup \ldots\cup C_m\) together with some additional curves.
+These additional curves are of the following types: \begin{itemize} \item a proper transform of a smooth ruling in the minimal model, coming from a broken ruling of Type II; \item a \(-1\)-curve attached to one of the curves \(C_{i}\) in the chain, coming from a broken ruling of Type I; \item a smooth ruling, if there are fewer than two broken rulings. \end{itemize} The dual graph of the linear chain is determined by the choice of pavilion, as are the positions in the dual graph where the additional curves attach.
+The symplectic areas of the curves \(C_i\) are also determined by the pavilion.
+Writing the additional curves in the form given by Equation \eqref{eq:splitting}, we can find the coefficients by computing their intersection numbers with the curves \(C_i\) and with a smooth ruling; then their symplectic areas can be computed using the fact that \(\int_{\eE}\til{\omega}=1/p^2\) and the knowledge of the symplectic areas of the \(C_i\) coming from the pavilion. \end{proof}

-It remains to identify the boundary \(\partial\nu\).
-We can contract \(-1\)-curves until we arrive at a minimal pavilion.
-At this point, each broken ruling contains precisely one \(-1\)-sphere, so Corollary \ref{cor:ruling_with_one_exc_sphere} implies there is a unique way to continue contracting \(-1\)-spheres until we reach a situation where there are only broken fibres of the form .
-At this point, we contract whichever of the \(-1\)-curves is disjoint from the culet curve.
-We finally arrive at a minimal model \(Y\) which is ruled with no broken rulings and a configuration which consists of: \begin{itemize} \item[(i)] (weight \(4\)) a \(-4\)-curve and a smooth ruling. \item[(ii)] (weight \(7\)) a \(-7\)-curve and a smooth ruling. \item[(iii)] (weight \(10\)) a \(-10\)-curve and two smooth rulings. \end{itemize} None of these blow-ups changed the boundary \(\partial \nu\), and in each case we can draw a toric model for the configuration and read off the geometry of the boundary; see Figure \ref{fig:geom_of_boundary}. \end{proof}

-Figures \ref{fig:visible_contact_hypersurface_1} and \ref{fig:visible_contact_hypersurface_2} illustrate the conclusions of Corollary~\ref{cor:manetti_normal_form} for visible examples of pin-ellipsoids respectively of weight~\(7\) (to scale) and~\(10\) (not to scale\footnote{At some point, the edges and branch cuts in almost toric base diagrams become so close to parallel that a scale drawing fails to capture the salient features.}) respectively.